obasoro/tooling/README.md

 ## If you require permissions to GCP, or Gitlab resources, please talk to dare@propitix.com

 Learning to become a DevOps Engineer.
 We move

 Darey.io is a platform contributing its quota to IT development

+Bravo!!!